How to Write a Vision Statement

 A mission statement answers the question, "Why do we exist?" for a company.
 (If you don’t have one already, How to Write a Mission Statement will lead you through the process of creating one for your business.)

 Read your mission statement over and consider the following: What is it your business does well?
 How do you do it?

 Dare to dream.

 To write a vision statement, focus on the basics of your mission statement and extrapolate key information; where do you want your business to be five years from now?
 What do you want your company to have accomplished?

 Forming a mental picture will help.
 If you have trouble visualizing your business, mentally script your news byte.
 Imagine that you, the CEO of your company, are being profiled in the media.
-What are you and your company being recognized for?
+For what are you and your company being recognized?
 For instance, if your current business involves yoga instruction, you might imagine yourself being featured on the news for opening your twelfth franchise.
 Or perhaps for offering different types of yoga instruction or for innovating the way yoga is taught.

 Shape your vision statement; apply the formula.